 That being said, as teachers, we often need to adapt to particular situations.
 When we teach our students the correct posture and hand position, it is often challenging to do so without contact.
 This is probably the single major adjustment that many music teachers had to make in order to succeed as online teachers.

 Clarity is key

 I myself am a big fan of a zero-contact approach, which is why I did not have to change my teaching approach considerably.
 I believe that the right choice of words can trigger the desired reaction.
 The theory behind it is simple: students can usually recall a word, even when practicing by themselves, while they are essentially not able to replicate the touch of their teacher.
 Recall, yes, but not feel it the way they did.
 On the other hand, they can recall and even repeat the word or phrase, which often triggers the same response as it did the first time they heard it.
 Of course, sometimes there is simply no alternative, but I am also confident that by using detailed verbal instructions, we can make students more attentive and responsive and achieve the same result.
 Clarity is crucial to conducting online lessons successfully.

-Advanced students (high-schoolers and college students), should try to schedule at least a few in-person sessions every month to address more advanced topics such as tone quality—of course, only if it is possible to do so safely.
+Advanced students (high-schoolers and college students), should try to schedule at least a few in-person sessions every month.
+This way, they will be able to address more advanced topics.
+Of course, I cannot overemphasize how important it is to wait until we will be able to do so safely.
 Recitals and ensembles are also an important part of music instruction, and even though most classes and lessons can easily take place online, it is important to talk to your teacher about options to interact with them in-person as well—again, if it is safe to do so.
 Finally, just as you would do with regular lessons, sign up for a couple of trial lessons, or even a month, just so you can get a clear idea of what online lessons entail.